paukstelis/octoprint_deploy/README.md

   * Choose `Prepare System` from the menu.
 Select your distribution type.
 All deb-based system use the same selection.
 This will install necessary packages, install OctoPrint, and prompt you to create the first instance.
       * You will be asked if you want to use haproxy.
 This will make your instances available on port 80 e.g. http://hostname.local/instancename/
       * You will be asked which streamer you would like to install (ustreamer, mjpg-streamer or camera-streamer).
 Please note, not all distributions will be compatible with camera-streamer. __camera-streamer support will be added at a later date__
+      * You will be asked to plug in a printer via USB for udev rule creation. __If you cannot plug in the printer and are only creating a single instance you can simply allow the detection to time-out__.
+The first instance will still be created.
+You can generate a udev rule later through the utility menu.
+Additional instances will require the printers to be plugged in (as will USB cameras).
       * You will be prompted if you want to setup the admin user and do the first run wizard via the commandline.
       * You will be prompted if you want to install recommended plugins.
   * Continue with octoprint_deploy script, choose `Add Instance` and follow the instructions.